amazon-ion/ion-rust/README.md

 are complete and well-tested, their APIs are not stable and are subject to change without notice between minor versions of the library.

-1. `experimental-ion-hash`, an implementation of [Ion Hash][ion-hash-spec].
+1. `experimental-reader-writer`, a streaming reader and writer API.
-2. `experimental-reader`, a streaming reader API.
+2. `experimental-tooling-apis`, APIs for accessing the encoding-level details of the stream.
-3. `experimental-writer`, a streaming writer API.
+3. `experimental-serde`, a `serde` serializer and deserializer.

-Features that are defined in `Cargo.toml` but not listed above have not been thoroughly tested.
+4. `experimental-ion-hash`, an implementation of [Ion Hash][ion-hash-spec].

 ## Development